smic29/Avion-School/Tic Tac Toe/README.md

 I finalize the styles for the web page and added some personal features for an added challenge to myself.
 I also encountered some issues with the final commit, in relation with just updating the markdown file, so I'm also learning how to deal with and fix repository issues.

+I managed to fix the issues, but I don't see the untracked statuses on my folder now.
+This readme is probably not the place to add this, but hey, learning process.
+This should be the final commit for this project, sad that the screenshot updates had to be deleted.

 ### Useful Resources

 - [ChatGPT](https://chat.openai.com) - This is what I mostly used for questions about the code I currently have written.
 Though, as much as possible, I'd only refer to it like Google.
 It's important that I know how my code should be, but when I'm really confused and stuck, I'd refer to it and ask how it would write the code.
 I like treating AI as only an extension of my brain and not think for me.